Growli

 The USDA hardiness zone map — find your zone, plant what works.

 The US plant hardiness map divides the country into 13 zones based on average annual minimum temperature.
 Your zone determines what plants survive winter, when to plant, and when to harvest.
 Pick your zone below for frost dates, growing-season length, and what to grow — or look up your ZIP directly.
+The zone data is also published as a free CC-BY dataset.

 Don't know your zone?
 Use our free zone finder — enter a US ZIP or UK postcode for an instant zone lookup.
 For the deeper explainer, see our USDA hardiness zone map guide or check the official map at planthardiness.ars.usda.gov.
-Or browse the full directory of USDA zones by US ZIP code and RHS ratings by UK postcode.
+Or browse the full directory of USDA zones by US city, ZIP code, and RHS ratings by UK postcode.

 All 13 USDA hardiness zones